denis-ilchishin/neemata/README.md

 - [ ] Publish to npm

 Additional:
+- [ ] Common libs, like message brocker and ws rooms
 - [ ] _Safe and configurable_ `require`
 - [ ] Request queues and _maybe?_ throttling
 - [ ] Static serving